jofrysutanto/windsor-doc/docs/configurations.md

 ### rules
 Array of transformation rules when transforming `fields` and `groups`.
+You may also use `acf-windsor/config/rules` filter to modify only these rules, if preferred.

-For more information, refer to [Transformation Rules](/rules/intro)
+For more information, refer to [Transformation Rules](/rules)